ETP Client for DNS and risky web traffic

 - Identifies clients by computer name.
 This information also means an enterprise may not need to deploy a security connector in their network to discover the machine name of an infected machine.

 - Privacy of DNS traffic with DNS over TLS (DoT).
 If DoT is enabled, communication between ETP Client and ETP DNS is encrypted.
 DoT is available in version 3.2.0 or later.
-This feature is currently in beta.
 For more information about DoT, see DNS over TLS.

 After ETP Client is installed on end-user machines, it changes the system’s DNS settings and directs traffic to the localhost (127.0.0.1).
 This configuration allows ETP Client to act as a DNS proxy.
 As a result, all DNS traffic is directed to ETP Client for resolution.